 Make Time for the Garden Center.
 Trust.

-The last section before exiting through the warehouse and checkout is our favorite room at IKEA, because they have -- wait for it -- real plants.
-From tiny succulents to ferns to bonsai trees and large indoor and outdoor plants, you can green up your space for WAY less than what similar plants would cost you at your local flower market or plant nursery.
-The stickers on each planter tell you how much sunlight and water the plant requires making it manageable for even gardening newbies.
+The last section before exiting through the warehouse and checkout is our favorite room at IKEA, because they have—wait for it—real live plants.
+From tiny succulents to ferns to bonsai trees and large indoor and outdoor plants, you can green up your space for way less than what similar plants would cost you at your local flower market or plant nursery.
+The stickers on each planter tell you how much sunlight and water the plant requires, making it manageable for even gardening newbies.
 In the same section, you can snatch up adorable baskets and planters for your new leafy guys that will diversify your space with different textures and layers.

 Pay a Flat Fee for Home Delivery

-Skip the headache of carrying your furniture through the store -- only to discover it won’t all fit in your car.
-For a small fee, IKEA will gather the furniture on your shopping list and deliver everything to your home or office.
+Skip the headache of carrying your furniture through the store, only to discover it won’t all fit in your car.
+For a fee (it will vary by location, so check with an IKEA worker for an estimate), IKEA will gather the furniture on your shopping list and deliver everything to your home or office.
 Just hand over your list and pay for your purchase at check out.